Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns-with-ts-2.8.md

 If you know me, you already know that I don't write javascript without types, so yeah I'm really into Typescript, since version 0.9.
 Beside typed JS I really love React, and when React + Typescript are combined, I just feel like in heaven :D. Complete type safety within whole app and VDOM templates it's just marvelous.

 So what is this post all about?
-Well, there are various articles about React Component patterns on the internet, but none describes how to apply those pattenrs with Typescript.
+Well, there are various articles about React Component patterns on the internet, but none describes how to apply those patterns with Typescript.
+Also upcoming version of TS 2.8 brings new exciting features to the table, like conditional mapped types, which allows us create easily common react patterns and other things...

 So please sit back and relax, while you master Ultimate React Component Patterns with Typescript!

 > all patterns/examples use typescript 2.8 and strict mode